mindspore-ai/docs/tutorials/source_en/custom_program/custom_backend.md

 ## Compiling Custom Backend

-Save the above example code as `custom_backend.cpp` and compile it into `libcustom_backend.so`.
+Save the above example code as `custom_backend.cc` and compile it into `libcustom_backend.so`.
 The CMake script is as follows:

 ```cmake
 cmake_minimum_required(VERSION 3.16)